 I am almost hesitant to discuss threats to your agency or travel practice.
-Most of us too easily imagine all the possible perils that await at every turn.
+Most of us too easily imagine all the possible perils that await at every turn, and we have spent the past year on the edge.
 It keeps us up at night.
 Worse yet, threats can cause even the most stalwart travel agent to do the worst possible thing – nothing.
 Threats have a way of making business people pull in their resources and withdraw from the marketplace.
 The value of a SWOT analysis, however, is to recognize threats ahead of time and to counter weaknesses and marshal our strengths so that we can not only exploit opportunities but can counter, prepare for and diminish threats early on.

 Here is a list of possible threats to our hypothetical agency:

-- More terrorism might dampen demand for European travel
+- Covid has dampened demand for European travel

 - The possible shut-down of a furniture manufacturer in town may cause economic distress locally